 My water pipe has burst, what should I do?

 The mains stopcock inside your home controls the water as it enters your property.
 It's important that you know where the mains stopcock is and how to turn the water off in an emergency.
-If you don't know where the mains stopcock is, please contact us.
+If you don't know where the mains stopcock is, please call us for guidance.

 If you have a burst pipe, it's important to prevent water damage or flooding.